relay-integrations/datadog/steps/event-post/README.md

 This step posts an event to the Datadog event stream.

-This requires a datadog connection with API and User keys.
+This requires a datadog connection with API and Appplication keys.

 Workflows should provide the following parameters in the spec: